 You’ll need a high-speed blender (such as a Vitamix) to make the sauce.
 If you have a blender that’s not quite so powerful, you can still definitely make this recipe, I just suggest soaking the cashews overnight so that they are soft and easy to blend, and then just discard the soak water before blending.
 Add water and the cashews to the blender and blend until it’s as smooth as can be.
 Then transfer the sauce from the pot into the blender.
 You’ll want to blend it on low speed, just for about 30 seconds.
 This will gently combine the mixtures to create a sauce with a lovely texture.
 You don’t want to blend it until it’s perfectly smooth because the sauce will lack texture and be a little thin.

 Next, transfer the sauce back to the pan and cook it gently for about 5 minutes.
 This will allow it to thicken nicely and infuse the flavors even more.
-Add coconut sugar, salt, and pepper to taste.
-Coconut sugar is a lovely, low glycemic sweetener that compliments this dish extremely well.
-It really balances out the spices and creates a delicious sweet and spicy finished product.
-I usually add 2 tablespoons, but add the coconut sugar a little at a time until it suits your taste.
-Now at this time, you can add any additional spices if needed to taste.
+Add sugar, salt, and pepper to taste.
+If you’d like, you can use coconut sugar which is a lovely, low glycemic sweetener that compliments this dish extremely well.
+The sugar really balances out the spices and creates a delicious sweet and spicy finished product.
+I usually add 2 tablespoons, but you can add the sugar a little at a time until it suits your taste.
+Now at this time, you can add any additional spices if needed, to taste.

 By this time, the tofu should definitely be finished.
 Remove the baking tray with tofu from the oven and transfer the tofu to the pot.
 Mix together, and you have your vegan butter chicken!